-DOROT Onsite@Home classes are designed for adults 60+ to encourage health and wellness, create social connection among peers and provide opportunities for dynamic learning and enrichment.
-Multiple one-hour classes are offered daily and participation is free.
-Join us for one or more.
+DOROT’s Onsite@Home (OR Virtual Zoom Programs) bring vibrant, interactive, and life-enhancing programs right to your home via Zoom.
+Onsite@Home classes are designed for adults 60+ to create social connection among peers, encourage health and wellness and provide opportunities for dynamic learning and enrichment.
+Multiple classes are offered daily and participation is free.
+Join us for one or more!

 DOROT has something for everyone!

 A lively debate about current events?
 A dynamic discussion with other book lovers?
 Social meetups for decluttering?
 Or a friendly game of mah jongg?
 Seniors can enjoy a full range of one-time and ongoing discussion groups and gatherings that enrich life and offer meaningful social connections.